Floer theory and reduced cohomology on open manifolds: Loopwise dissipativity

 for some $C$, then $H$ is Palais-Smale.
 This holds in particular for contact type $J$, i.e., satisfying $J\partial_r=R$ where $R$ is the Reeb flow of $\alpha$ on $\Sigma$.
 After a $C^2$-small perturbation $(H,J)$ will satisfy the same estimates, so it will remain Palais-Smale.
 In addition, it will be non-degenerate. \end{ex}

 \begin{ex} Continuing with the convex end of a symplectization, any function which is of the form $h(e^r)$ such that $e^rh'(e^r)-h(e^r)\geq Ce^r$ for some constant $C$ is Palais-Smale.
+This holds, e.g., for $h(x)=x^{\alpha}$ with $\alpha>1$.
+If we have $h'(e^r)\leq e^{r/2}$ then by Example \ref{wxAdmWT} $H$ is dissipative.
+The cutoff appears to be $\alpha=3/2$ which unfortunately excludes quadratic Hamiltonians which are central in classical mechanics.
+See also the discussion in Example \ref{exSasaki}.
+Nevertheless, as we shall see below, Floer cohomology can be defined by approximation by slow Hamiltonians.
+Moreover, similarly to the proof of Theorem \ref{rmTrivNonTriv}, it can be shown that for an arbitrary convex Hamiltonian the resulting Floer cohomology coincides with the Floer cohomology defined using contact type $J$ and relying on maximum principles.

-This holds, e.g., for $h$ a power function of $h(x)=x\ln x$.
-When $e^rh'(e^r)-h(e^r)\to c<\infty$ for some $c$ which is not in the period spectrum, $H$ is still Palais-Smale even though this is not covered by the previous example.
-A proof of this fact is given below. \end{ex}
+When $e^rh'(e^r)-h(e^r)\to c<\infty$ for some $c$ which is not in the period spectrum, $H$ is still Palais-Smale even though this is not covered by the previous example, and in particular, it is dissipative.
+A proof of this fact is given below in Example \ref{exLinLiou}.